dart-lang/language/accepted/future-releases/3009-inference-using-bounds/design-document.md

 approximation constraint, since type `C` is fully known (i.e. doesn't contain `_`).

-With this feature, we derive a lower-bound constraint by combining the already existing lower-bound constraint with the actual bound.
+We derive a new lower-bound constraint by combining the already existing lower-bound constraint with the actual bound.

 In general, if we have two type constraints of the form `E <: Y` and `Y <: F`, where `Y` is a type variable and `E` and `F` are type schemas, it follows that `E <: F` holds if the `E <: Y` and `Y <: F` hold.
-So, what if instead of adding the constraint `X <: B'` in step 5 of CSSTV, where `B'` is the best-effort bound approximation, we generate a new set of constraints, running the subtype constraint generation algorithm described in [Subtype constraint generation][subtype-constraint-generation] for `P = C`, `Q = B`, `L = {..., X, ...}`.
+So, instead of adding the constraint `X <: B'` in step 5 of CSSTV, where `B'` is the best-effort bound approximation, we generate a new set of constraints, running the subtype constraint generation algorithm described in [Subtype constraint generation][subtype-constraint-generation] for `P = C`, `Q = B`, `L = {..., X, ...}`.